 Once you’ve created your delegation, any teammates with access to your inbox will see a new section in their left sidebar, with your name as the section header.
-The new section will be located below your team inboxes and above your teammates list.
+The new section will be located below your shared inboxes.

 Below your name in the new section, they will see the same rows and counters that you see in the Me section of your sidebar: Inbox, Assigned to me, Shared with me, Discussions, individual inboxes, Starred, and any tags you've added to your sidebar.
 They will see the exact same content that you see when you click into these sections.
 Lastly, if you star a conversation in a delegated inbox, it will appear in that teammate's Starred section.

 What teammates can do